hebinbin/imageuploadersample/README.md

 imageuploadersample
 ===================

-upload image by using carriverwave
+A very simple sample of upload image by using carriverwave, mongoid and rmagick